Polypheides/GoCable/README.md

 - Go back to the **Dependencies** section and make sure you added FFmpeg to your system PATH!

 ---

+## 📜 Credits

+This project originated as a fork of [clabland/go-homelab-cable](https://github.com/clabland/go-homelab-cable).
+It has since been completely rewritten to support concurrent broadcasting and advanced hardware-style UI.

+---

 Enjoy your professional homelab broadcast experience!